aytugonan/aytugonan.github.io/_pages/publications.md

 * Onan, A., & Alhumyani, H. (2024).
 Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences.
 * Nasution, A.H., & Onan, A. (2024).
 ChatGPT Label: Comparing the Quality of Human-Generated and LLM-Generated Annotations in Low-resource Language NLP Tasks.
 IEEE Access.
 * Celikten, A., Bulut, H., & Onan, A. (2024).
 A Semantic Similarity-Based Approach for Extracting Disease-Symptom Relationships from Biomedical Literature.
 Journal of the Faculty of Engineering and Architecture of Gazi University.
 * Onan, A., & Balbal, K. (2024).
 Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
-IEEE Access.
+IEEE Access, 12, 4413-4458.
 * Onan, A. (2023).
 GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
 Expert Systems with Applications, 232, 1-20.
 * Onan, A. (2023).
 SRL-ACO: A Text Augmentation Framework Based on Semantic Role Labeling and Ant Colony Optimization.
 Journal of King Saud University- Computer and Information Sciences, 35(7), 1-18.
 * Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
 DeepChestNet: Artificial intelligence approach for COVID-19 detection on computed tomography images.
 International Journal of Imaging Systems and Technology, 33(3), 776-788.